tryadelion/EricUtils/README.md

 ## 2 - AbstractActivity

-This is a fancy class. to implement it, create a custom activity class (MyAbstractActivity) , and extend abstract activity. this will provide some cool fucntionality.
+This is a fancy class. to implement it, create a custom activity class (MyAbstractActivity) , and extend abstract activity. this will provide some cool functionality.

 i'll start showing off the abstract activity code.